-If that’s the case, use the shadow and contrast tools in your photo editing app to get a more consistent color.
-Even perfectly lit photos can use a little tweaking, and everything from your subject’s clothing to their skin tone can impact how they show up in the image.
+If that’s the case, use the shadow and contrast tools in your photo editing app to get more color consistency.
+Even perfectly lit photos can use a little tweaking.
+And everything from your subject’s clothing to their skin tone can impact how they show up in the image.

 If you’re a traveling photographer, you can invest in a collapsible backdrop, or you can learn Glyn Dewis’s “Invisible Black Backdrop” technique.
 His trick is to set his camera to the lowest possible ISO and the highest shutter speed so that no ambient light reaches the lens.

 Once he finds the right f-stop to achieve a completely dark image, he takes a photo with his DLSR using a synchronized off-camera flash.
 Since the camera only picks up the light from the flash, his subject is illuminated and the background is not.

 This allows him to take stunning black-and-white photos that look like he shot them in a studio, but that he actually shot outdoors in a field or parking lot.